-Generate automatic captions for your videos
+Generate automatic captions and a transcript for your Microsoft Stream videos

-- You cannot upload a caption file if you have selected the 'Autogenerate a caption file' option.
+You can't upload a caption file if you have selected the Autogenerate a caption file option.

 Enable autogenerated captions for your video

-- Microsoft Stream will automatically begin generating captions.
+Stream will automatically begin generating captions.

 Upload a custom caption file